-After the excitement of owning a new pet winds down, it’s time you start answering some practical questions, such as, “how do I keep my furry friend from destroying my floors?”
+Whether your pet is old or new (to you – all dogs are puppies) it’s time you start answering some practical questions.
+Most importantly, “how do I keep my furry friend from destroying my floors?”

-Due to the popularity of having a domestic pet, this question plagues thousands of people across the country.
-Currently, 48 percent of homes in the United States own dogs and 38 percent own cats.
-While they are adorable, these animals run the risk of damaging your flooring via scratching, shedding, and having accidents.
+This question plagues thousands of people across the country.
+Currently, 48 percent of homes in the United States own dogs, and 38 percent own cats.
+While they are adorable, having pets means you run the risk of them damaging your flooring via scratching, shedding, and having accidents.
 The deliberation then becomes: are the floors for the pets or the pet owners?
 Pet safety can’t simply take a backseat, but how do you choose a floor that is both safe for paws and safe from claws?

-However, just because you have a pet doesn’t mean the appearance of your home has to suffer.
-There are plenty of flooring options that can withstand the wear and tear that your pets dish out without staining, turning dull, and becoming scratched.
+However, just because you have a pet doesn’t mean your home’s appearance has to suffer.
+There are plenty of pet flooring options that can withstand the wear and tear that pets dish out without staining, turning dull, and becoming scratched.

 Characteristics of a Pet-Friendly Floor

-The best flooring options for dog and cat owners help keep your pet comfortable while warding against the common messes and damages that they inflict.
-To do so, they must have these following characteristics:
+The best flooring options for dog and cat owners help keep your pet comfortable while warding against the common messes and damages they inflict.
+To do so, they must have the following characteristics:

 - Easy to clean

-When deciding which type of bamboo to choose, for pets we suggest strand woven bamboo which is around 3 times harder than oak.
-You also typically don’t have to worry about refinishing bamboo floors because strand woven bamboo is so much more durable than traditional woods.
-As a bonus, bamboo is a rapidly renewable resource due to its quick growth rate, which makes it great for the environment.
+When deciding which type of bamboo to choose for pets, we suggest strand woven bamboo, which is around three times harder than oak.
+You also typically don’t have to worry about refinishing bamboo floors because strand woven bamboo is more durable than traditional woods.
+As a bonus, bamboo is a rapidly renewable resource due to its quick growth rate, making it great for the environment.
 For this reason, it is also far more affordable than other hardwood options.

-There is a wide array of discounted bamboo flooring in a multitude of different surface treatments, colors and styles.
-To find the look that is right for you, you can choose from a number of natural bamboo flooring options such as hand-scraped, engineered, and click-lock floating floors.
+There is a wide array of discounted bamboo flooring in many different surface treatments, colors, and styles.
+To find the look that is right for you, you can choose from several natural bamboo flooring options such as hand-scraped, engineered, and click-lock floating floors.

-Luxury vinyl flooring can imitate the look of natural stone or hardwood for a much cheaper price.
+Luxury vinyl flooring can imitate the look of natural stone or hardwood for a much lower price.
 This flooring option is durable enough to resist scratches from your dog or cat’s claws while also feeling soft on their paws.
 You won’t have to worry about them sliding around on its smooth surface as it also provides good traction to keep them steady.
 Luxury vinyl is a popular choice for many pet owners for a variety of reasons.
 Not only is it easy to clean, but it also promotes low levels of allergens.
-In addition, many types of luxury vinyl are water resistant, and there are even waterproof options.
+Also, many types of luxury vinyl are water-resistant, and there are even waterproof options.

-Due to its durability, tile is a popular option among pet owners.
+Due to its durability, tile flooring is a popular option among pet owners.
 When you invest in tile floors, you don’t have to worry about your floor getting scratched.
-In addition, its water-resistant and stain-resistant surface makes it very forgiving towards any of the common messes that accompany pet ownership.
+Its water-resistant and stain-resistant surface makes it very forgiving towards any common messes that accompany pet ownership.
 However, there are a few downsides to this type of flooring.
-For example, tile is very hard and cold, which can be uncomfortable for pets to walk and rest on.
-In addition, tile reflects sound, which can amplify the loud noise of your pet running around on its surface or barking.
+For example, tile is tough and cold, which can be uncomfortable for pets to walk and rest on, especially older pets.
+Also, tile reflects sound, which can amplify your pet’s loud noise running around on the tile surface or barking.

-Cork has a number of attractive qualities that pertain to pet owners.
+Cork has several attractive qualities that pertain to pet owners.
 For one, it is hypoallergenic.
-This means that it repels pet hair, dust, and other small particles, which makes it very easy to clean.
+This means that it repels pet hair, dust, and other small particles, making it very easy to clean.
 It also has antimicrobial properties, which organically fend off the growth of bacteria, mold, and the colonization of small insects that your pet may bring in from the outdoors.
-Owners of noisy pets will appreciate its sound-absorbing qualities while pets will love its warm, pliant surface.
+Owners of noisy pets will appreciate its sound-absorbing qualities, while pets will love its warm, pliant surface.
 However, cork is not the most scratch-resistant flooring on the market.
 If you choose to get cork floors, you should regularly trim your pet’s nails to avoid damage.

 Floors to Avoid